PieSoup/ICS4U-Game/README.md

 - Added dynamic colors for elements - more polish to look nicer
 - Added new Earth class - different physics of attack for new emergent gameplay
 - Added different sprites for each class - easier differentiation of chosen class
-- Added sound effects (fire_shoot, water_shoot, stone, mine) - more feedback for player actions
+- Added sound effects (fire_shoot, water_shoot, sand_shoot, stone, mine) - more feedback for player actions
 - Added player lobby screen - essential for game loop (players no longer able to start playing without a second player)
 - Added end screen - esssential for game loop (determine who wins)
 - Added death animation - know instantly when the player dies
 - Added particle effects for mining - more polish to look nicer
+- Added title screen music and battle music